 The proposal is also considered to be consistent with the relevant objectives and policies of the NPS, the RPS, the PRP, the RWSPN, and Part 2 of the RMA.
-The applicant considers that in light of the less than minor effects of the proposed groundwater extraction with consideration for the decision following the recent hearing for the MWWUG consent applications, this consent should proceed without public notification and be granted on a non-notified basis.
+The applicant considers that in light of the less than minor effects of the application, the decision made following the recent hearing for the MWWUG consent applications, the consent should proceed without public notification and be granted on a non-notified basis.